endevver/mt-util-convertdb/README.md

     Use this to specify the path/filename of the current MT config file.
 It defaults to ./mt-config-cgi so you only need to use it if you want to set specific configuration directives which are different than the ones in use in the MT installation.

-- **--classes: Array of Strings**
+- **--tables: Array of Strings**

-    Use this to specify one or more classes you want to act on in the specified mode.
-The value can be comma-delimited or you can specify this option multiple times for multiple classes.
+    Use this to specify one or more tables (omitting the `mt_` prefix) to include during execution of the specified mode.
+It works similarly to `--classes` but often shorter and more likely what you want since it removes the ambiguity of classed objects (MT::Blog/MT::Website, MT::Entry/MT::Page).

+    For example, the following performs migration of ALL objects in the mt\_blog table (which may include MT::Blog, MT::Website and MT::Community::Blog objects):

+        convertdb --mode migrate --table blog

+    Like the `--classes`, `--skip-classes` and `--skip-tables` options, multiple values can be specified either as a comma-delimited list or separate options and the option name can be singularized for readability.
 For example, the following are equivalent:

-        --classes MT::Blog --classes MT::Author --classes MT::Entry
-        --classes MT::Blog,MT::Author,MT::Entry

-    This is useful if you want to execute a particular mode on a single table or a small handful of tables.
-For example:
+            --table blog --table author --table entry
+            --tables blog,author,entry

+    Also note, like the `--classes` option, any tables contain objects whose class is a parent of the class of objects in your specified tables will also be included.
+For example, the following:

+        convertdb --mode migrate --table comment

+    ...is exactly the same as this:

-        --mode migrate --class MT::Blog
+        convertdb --mode migrate --tables blog,entry,comment
-        --mode showcounts --class MT::Blog
-        --mode checkmeta --classes MT::Blog,MT::Author,MT::Entry

-- **--skip\_classes: Array of Strings**

-    Use this to specify one or more classes to exclude during execution of the specified mode.
-This is the exact inverse of `--classes`, has the same syntax and is most useful for excluding one or a small handful of classes.

-        --skip-classes MT::Log,MT::Log::Entry,MT::Log::Comment[,...]
+    This is because MT::Comment objects are children of MT::Entry/MT::Page objects which themselves are children of MT::Blog objects.
+For reasons of data integrity, there is no way to transfer an object without its parent object.

 - **--skip\_tables: Array of Strings**

     Use this to specify one or more tables to exclude during execution of the specified mode.
+See the inverse option `--tables` for its value syntax.

-This is similar to `--skip_classes` but often shorter and more likely what you want.
-For example, the following skips the entire mt\_log table and is equivalent to the example above.
-Note that you omit the `mt_` prefix of the table:
+    It operates in a similar manner to `--skip_classes` but is often shorter and more likely what you want.
+    For example, the following skips the entire mt\_log table:

         --skip-table log

-    It is recommended that you always use this option (especially with with **migrate** or **verify** modes) unless you need to preserve your Activity log data:
+    Unless you need to preserve your Activity Log records or are using the `--classes` or `--tables` option, it is recommended to use this option to skip the usually large `mt_log` table, especially under **migrate** or **verify** modes:

         --mode migrate --skip-table log
         --mode verify --skip-table log
         --mode showcounts --skip-table log

+    This option is ignored if either `--tables` or `--classes` options are specified.

+- **--classes: Array of Strings**

+    (**Note:** You should _PROBABLY_ be using the `--tables` option instead.)
+Use this to specify one or more classes you want to act on in the specified mode.
+This is useful if you want to execute a particular mode on a one or a few classes of objects.
+For example:

+        --mode migrate --class MT::Template
+        --mode showcounts --classes MT::Author,MT::Template

+    See the `--tables` option for information on this options multiple-value syntax and parent class inclusion.

+- **--skip\_classes: Array of Strings**

+    (**Note:** You should _PROBABLY_ be using the `--skip-tables` option instead.)
+Use this to specify one or more classes to exclude during execution of the specified mode.
+It is the exact inverse of the `--classes` option and similar to the `--skip-tables` option.

+    This option is ignored if either `--tables` or `--classes` options are specified.

 - **--no\_verify:**

-    Under **migrate** mode, this option skips the content and encoding verification for each object migrated to the source database.
+    \[**migrate MODE ONLY**\] This option skips the content and encoding verification for each object migrated to the source database.
 This is useful if you want to quickly perform a migration and are confident of the process or plan on verifying later.

 - **--migrate\_unknown:**

-    Under **checkmeta** mode, this option cause all metadata records with unregistered field types to be migrated.
+    \[**checkmeta MODE ONLY**\] This option cause all metadata records with unregistered field types to be migrated.
 This normally doesn't happen under **migrate** mode which only transfers object metadata with registered field types.'

 - **--remove\_orphans:**

-    Under **checkmeta** mode, this removes all metadata records from the source database which are associated with a non-existent object.
+    \[**checkmeta MODE ONLY**\] This removes all metadata records from the source database which are associated with a non-existent object.

-- **--dry\_run:**

-    A debugging option which marks the target database as read-only

 - **--usage:**